slavrd/tfev4-aws-install/packer/README.md

 export AWS_TIMEOUT_SECONDS=3600
 ```

-- set the packer variables defined in `template.json`.vHelp on setting packer template variables can be found [here](https://packer.io/docs/templates/user-variables.html).
+- set the packer variables defined in `template.json`.
+Help on setting packer template variables can be found [here](https://packer.io/docs/templates/user-variables.html).
   - `base_ami_id` - must be an ubuntu image.
   - `ptfev4_version` - a string used in the AMI name.
   - `tag_owner` and `tag_project` - the AMI wil be tagged with `owner` and `project` tags using the corresponding values from the variables.